OpenKeto/KetoMeterV01/README.md

 # Hardware

-This meter is based on an Arduino and a MQ3 Alcohol Sensor.
+This meter is based on an Arduino Clone with TFT display and a MQ3 Alcohol Sensor.

 The MQ3 sensor is a couple of dollars shipped from China and can be found on ebay.